-Growth in Adolescence Copyright © 2022 by Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
-93 Adolescent Brain Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo The brain undergoes dramatic changes during adolescence.
+The brain undergoes dramatic changes during adolescence.
 Although it does not get larger, it matures by becoming more interconnected and specialized (Giedd, 2015).
 The myelination and development of connections between neurons continues.
 This results in an increase in the white matter of the brain, and allows the adolescent to make significant improvements in their thinking and processing skills.
 Different brain areas become myelinated at different times.
-For example, the brain's language areas undergo myelination during the first thirteen years.
+For example, the brain's language areas undergo myelination during the first 13 years.
 Completed insulation of the axons consolidates these language skills, but makes it more difficult to learn a second language.
 With greater myelination, however, comes diminished plasticity as a myelin coating inhibits the growth of new connections (Dobbs, 2012).

 Even as the connections between neurons are strengthened, synaptic pruning occurs more than during childhood as the brain adapts to changes in the environment.
-This synaptic pruning causes the grey matter of the brain, or the cortex, to become thinner but more efficient (Dobbs, 2012).
+This synaptic pruning causes the gray matter of the brain, or the cortex, to become thinner but more efficient (Dobbs, 2012).
 The corpus callosum, which connects the two hemispheres, continues to thicken allowing for stronger connections between brain areas.
 Additionally, the hippocampus becomes more strongly connected to the frontal lobes, allowing for greater integration of memory and experiences into our decision making.